miekg/dreck/README.md

 /label: bug
 ~~~

-And dreck will apply that label.
-The label is created if it didn't exist.
-Text can freely
+And dreck will apply that label if it exists.
+Text can freely intermixed, but each command should be
-intermixed, but each command should be on its own line and start on the left most position.
+on its own line and start on the left most position.

 ~~~
 This is good question.